 Additional Tips on using Wine

 This is another important part of using Wine.
 Winetricks is a helper script to download and install various redistributable runtime libraries needed to run some applications in Wine.
-These may include replacements for components of Wine using closed source libraries.
-Winetricks comes with Wine installation on Ubuntu.
+These may include replacements for components of Wine using closed-source libraries.
+Winetricks comes with Wine installation on Ubuntu through the package manager.

 For starting winetricks, run this command: